College Advice for Middle and High School Students

-- You don't need to go through the questions in order.
+- You don’t need to go through the questions in order.
 First, work through all the easy questions that you can do quickly.
-Skip questions that are hard or time-consuming and then go back to answer the harder ones.
+Skip questions that are hard or time-consuming and then go back to answering them later; don’t waste your time.

 - Read all the answer choices before marking your answer sheet.

-- IMPORTANT: If you run out of time, or have no idea what a question is asking, then take a random guess.
-Remember, there is NO penalty for wrong answers so don't leave any question blank.
+- Remember, there is NO penalty for wrong answers so don’t leave any question blank.